theRaeRae/Java_basics/README.md

 || (OR) - Used in an if statement to test if any of the given conditions is true
         - A chain of OR returns the first true value or the last one if all are false

+&& (AND) - two ampersands. && returns true if both conditions are true and false otherwise
+        - Retruns the first false or the alst if none were found.
+!
+(NOT) - exclamation point. accepts single values.